Undefeated Geckos cap off perfect volleyball season with a championship

 With the set tied 4-4 and with George Washington’s Lola Aguon serving, the 4-foot-11 powerhouse strung together a series of eight straight serves.
 Making her job easy, Castro hit two well-placed taps onto Tiyan’s unprotected floor.

-“Honestly, I don’t know, I think I’m going to cry every time I think about it,” said Aguon, sharing her feelings on winning the first-ever GDOE ISA girls’ volleyball championship.
+“Honestly, I don’t know, I think I’m going to cry every time I think about it,” said Aguon, sharing her feelings on winning the first-ever girls volleyball championship of the new GDOE ISA league.
 “It’s so overwhelming."

 She said that watching her sisters win championships inspired her to play volleyball.